Does CLIP Know My Face?: Background and Related Work

-However, in reality, often the attacker has only label-only access to the model and cannot get the prediction scores for each class or calculate the model's loss for a sample.
-Therefore, Choquette-Choo et al.~\cite{choquette2021} and Li and Zhang~\cite{li2021} introduced label-only MIAs, which rely solely on the predicted labels to infer the membership status.
-The intuition behind these attacks is that trained models are seemingly more robust in predicting samples from the training data than predicting unseen data.

-Whereas the literature on MIAs using shadow models attest high success rates for inferring the membership status of samples, they all make the assumption that the attacker knows the data distribution of the training data.
-Hintersdorf et al.~\cite{hintersdorfMIA} recently argued that this information is usually not available to the adversary and that the actual privacy risk resulting from MIAs under realistic conditions, where the attacker does not know the distribution of the training data, is overestimated.
-The authors demonstrated that the overconfidence of neural networks acts as an implicit defense against MIAs, and that there exists a trade-off between mitigating overconfidence and the susceptibility against MIAs.

-Moving slightly beyond MIA but staying uni-modal, Li et al.~\cite{li2022userlevel} observed that embeddings of a person used for training, say, a LuNet for image classification, result in more compact clusters than images of other individuals in metric embedding learning.
-Likewise, other approaches on text~\cite{song_user_level_text} and audio data~\cite{maio_user_level_audio} exploit the uniqueness of the data samples of a person to check whether their data was used for training.

-Finally, investigating the privacy of vision models trained with contrastive-learning, Liu et al.~\cite{encodermi} have shown that these models are susceptible to membership inference attacks.
-The proposed attack exploits the fact that during training, the augmentations of a single image are close to each other in the embedding space, while the augmented images of samples not used for training are more distant to each other.
-Even though they also looked at vision models pre-trained using CLIP, they are only investigating the privacy of the learned vision model with an attacker that has access to the calculated embeddings of the images.
+Moving beyond MIAs but staying uni-modal, \citeA{li2022userlevel} observed that embeddings of a person used for training an image classifier result in more compact clusters than images of other individuals in metric embedding learning.
+Likewise, other approaches on text~\cite{song_user_level_text} and audio data~\shortcite{maio_user_level_audio} exploited the uniqueness of the data samples of a person to check whether their data was used for training.
+For generative adversarial networks (GANs) \shortciteA{this_person_exists} have shown that even though generated images are believed to be novel, these images are very similar to training images and that an attacker can infer whether a person was used to train a GAN.
+Finally, investigating the privacy of vision models trained with contrastive learning, \shortciteA{encodermi} have shown that these models are equally susceptible to MIAs.
+Their attack exploits the fact that during training, the augmentations of single images are close to each other in the embedding space, while the augmented images of samples not used for training are more distant from each other.
+Even though they looked at vision models pre-trained using CLIP, they only reviewed the privacy of the learned vision model by using classical MIAs, limited to specific data points, and did not investigate whether data of a person, in general, was used.
+While these works investigated privacy in a uni-modal setting, with the increasing popularity of multi-modal models, the demand for multi-modal privacy emerges at the same time.

-To summarize, IDIA is the first image-text attack exploiting that CLIP models easily learn to connect the names with the depicted individuals during training, even if the person appears very few times in the training data.